 Kwantlen First Nation is not currently participating in the B.C.
 Treaty process (Government of B.C.
 2020a), although it did so formerly as a member Stó:lō Tribal Council.
 In 2016, Kwantlen First Nation signed a 3-year Kwantlen Forest Consultation and Revenue Sharing Agreement.
-Kwantlen First Nation is not currently involved in treaty negotiations with the Province of B.C.
-(Government of B.C.
-2020a).
+Kwantlen First Nation has signed a Framework Agreement under the First Nations Land Management Act (FNLMRC 2021).